×

 Intragastric Balloon

-In this weight loss procedure, a silicon balloon filled with saline is implanted inside the stomach.
-The patient’s decreased food intake this aids in weight loss.
+In this weight loss procedure, a silicone balloon filled with saline is implanted inside the stomach.
+The patient’s decreased food intake aids in weight loss.
 Moreover, even in small servings, it makes one feel full.

 Sleeve Gastrectomy

-Sleeve gastrectomy, commonly referred to as vertical sleeve gastrectomy, is a surgical weight loss technique.
+Vertical sleeve gastrectomy, often called sleeve gastrectomy, is a surgical method for weight loss.
 Small devices are used to make many incisions on the upper stomach during this laparoscopic operation.
 During this treatment, the stomach is removed to about 80%.
 However, a little stomach resembling a tube and around the size and shape of a banana is still present.
 This technique causes hormonal changes to aid with weight loss.
 These hormones aid with weight loss and illnesses like high blood pressure or common heart disease linked to weight problems.

 Due to the possibility that they may not be suited for everyone, bariatric procedures are only carried out when the patient’s excessive weight poses a major threat to their health.
 In addition, it is not recommended as a cosmetic operation due to the significant risks and potential complications.